-We bid goodbye this morning to fun Traverse City and begin with a short shuttle to bypass some early morning commuter traffic.
-Our starting point is on the ridge top back roads stretching along the east side of Little Traverse Bay.
+We bid goodbye this morning to fun Traverse City and begin with a short shuttle.
 Miles of quiet tree-lined roads lead us to Charlevoix, one of the hidden gems of northwest Michigan’s Lower Peninsula.
 Situated on a spit of land between Lake Michigan and Round Lake, the downtown is known as “Charlevoix the Beautiful.”
 With abundant flowers lining the main street and boarding the park overlooking the marina where yachters dock for day trips, Charlevoix really is a beautiful sight worth savoring.
 Grab a picnic lunch to refuel in the expansive grassy park overlooking the water before tackling the afternoon’s optional miles.

 The Little Traverse Wheelway is a 24 mile paved bike trail connecting Charlevoix, Petoskey and Harbor Springs and offering picture postcard views of Lake Michigan.
 We take advantage of this amazing shoreline resource to roll to our home base for the next 3 nights, Petoskey.
 Be sure to stop along the way for the many photo ops available!

 The afternoon is yours to spend as you choose.
 Continue on your bike to explore Harbor Springs, pedal along the paved paths to the interesting historic Oden Fish Hatchery Visitor’s Center, or take time off the bike for strolling the streets of Petoskey thick with boutique stores, pubs and restaurants.
 Our hotel, the Staffords Perry, is only steps away from the heart of the historic shopping district.

 Dinner will be as a group this evening at one of Petoskey’s many excellent options.